 Leica Elmarit-R 135mm f2.8 (3-CAM)

-One of the cheapest Leica R lenses you can buy is the 135mm Leica Elmarit-R. It is a bit long for my usual photography but when I’ve used it on the Leica SL the models could tell the difference and kept asking for this lens over the short focal length M lenses I was using.
+One of the cheapest Leica R lenses you can buy is the 135mm Leica Elmarit-R. It is a bit long for my usual photography but when I’ve used it on the Leica SL, the models could tell the difference and kept asking for this lens over the short focal length M lenses I was using.
 It is rare models request lenses but this did with this one.
 The Leica 135mm R lens also has the nice retractable lens hood design.

 If you want a smaller cheap 135mm lens to adapt to digital you can also use the compact and affordable vintage Leica Elmar 135mm f4 M lens I use.
 This is a long thin lens design with a 39mm filter thread.

 Sample Photos: Leica Elmarit-R 135mm f2.8